 Bench Warrants in Utah

 If you are taken into custody for a bench warrant, you will be released on bail or kept in jail.
 Whether you are kept in jail or issued bail conditions depends on the likelihood that you will actually appear in court.
 If you are arrested on a bench warrant, you will likely only be held until your next court date.
 Do not expect to be in jail for any significant amount of time.
 Missing court by mistake may result in being re-released on bail, but intentionally skipping a court date may cause a judge to distrust you and may influence the judge to hold you in jail to prevent you from skipping again.
 Posting bail and still failing to appear in court is known as “bail-jumping” or “skipping bail,” which is a third-degree felony that can result in a jail sentence that lasts between six months and five years.
 It’s one thing to miss court, but skipping bail is taken far more seriously by the courts.

 Arrest warrants in Salt Lake City allow police to arrest people if they suspect that they have committed a crime.
-An arrest warrant is issued if police have probable cause to believe that a crime has been committed and that that you committed the crime Only certain circumstances allow police to arrest you without first getting a warrant: a warrant is not needed if you are caught drinking and driving, in the process of committing a crime, or are likely to flee after having committed a crime, destroy evidence, injure someone, or destroy someone else’s property.
+An arrest warrant is issued if police have probable cause to believe that a crime has been committed and that that you committed the crime.
+Only certain circumstances allow police to arrest you without first getting a warrant: a warrant is not needed if you are caught drinking and driving, in the process of committing a crime, or are likely to flee, destroy evidence, injure someone, or destroy someone else’s property.

-Arrest Warrants Do Not Permit Police to Search Your Home
+Do Bench or Arrest Warrants Permit Police to Search Your Home?

-How to See if You Have a Bench Warrant in Utah
+How to See if You Have an Active Bench Warrant in Utah

 It’s possible that there is a bench warrant for your arrest without you knowing it.
 If you suspect that there is currently a bench warrant out for you, it’s a good idea to check as soon as possible.
 Any time you missed a court date or never heard back about pending charges, it is likely there is a bench warrant you might not know about.
 It’s much better for you to find now that you have a bench warrant than it is to find out when you’re already arrested.

-If you find out that there is a bench warrant for your arrest, you should get in touch with an attorney.
+If you find out that there is a bench warrant for your arrest, you should get in touch with an attorney immediately.
 An attorney can help you figure out what to do to clear the warrant.
 To clear a warrant, you may have to schedule a new hearing before a judge and ask them to recall it.
 Either way, you will still have pending charges for the underlying offense that you also might need an attorney to help you with.
 Remember, clearing the bench warrant does not get you off the hook for the underlying charges.
 You will still have to attend future court dates and potentially go through a criminal trial.

 If there is a bench warrant for your arrest – or if you suspect that there is one – don’t waste any time getting it cleared.
 If you let your bench warrant stay on record, you could make yourself susceptible to arrest at any time.
 Bench warrants should not be disregarded or ignored as they can land you in jail until your next court date.
 An attorney can help you figure out if you have a bench warrant and how to get it taken care of.
 Get in touch with an experienced Salt Lake City criminal defense attorney from Overson Law to help you get your bench warrants cleared today.
 Call (801) 758-2287 today to set up a free, confidential consultation.